 US Food and Drug Administration guidelines [69] require an assessment of CV safety for all new diabetes drugs.
 Although a CV outcome trial (CVOT) has not been conducted in people treated with IDegLira, CVOTs have been conducted on the individual components: degludec (DEVOTE [33]) and liraglutide (LEADER [70]).
 DEVOTE demonstrated that degludec was non-inferior to glargine with respect to the incidence of major CV events (MACE) in participants with T2D at high risk for CV events (n=7,637) [33].
 A post-hoc analysis of participants in DEVOTE, which compared outcomes between participants concomitantly treated with liraglutide with those who had no liraglutide use, found that participants treated with degludec or IGlar U100 with liraglutide had significantly fewer MACE compared with participants in the degludec/IGlar U100 without liraglutide group (HR 0.62, 95% CI 0.41; 0.92, p = 0.02 [71]).
 This observation suggested that liraglutide might have CV benefits for people treating their T2D with basal insulin.

 The LEADER trial demonstrated that participants with T2D at high risk for CV disease (n=9,340) receiving subcutaneous injections of 1.8 mg liraglutide had a lower risk of CV events and death from any cause than those receiving placebo [70].
-Results of a post-hoc analysis of LEADER that compared participants receiving no insulin treatment, basal-only insulin, or other insulin in addition with liraglutide suggest that the relative cardioprotectivity of liraglutide (compared with placebo) is preserved at least in participants also using basal insulin; however, it should be noted that the study was not designed and powered for these post hoc analyses [72].
+Results of a post-hoc analysis of LEADER that compared participants receiving no insulin treatment, basal-only insulin, or other insulin in addition with liraglutide suggest that the relative cardioprotection of liraglutide (compared with placebo) is preserved at least in participants also using basal insulin; however, it should be noted that the study was not designed and powered for these post hoc analyses [72].

-The exact mechanism by which liraglutide confers cardioprotection is unclear, but has been postulated to involve an anti-atherogenic effect via modulation of lipids, body weight, including visceral fat, and other anti-inflammatory effects.

 In addition to the DEVOTE and LEADER trials, further information on the effect of IDegLira on known CV risk factors beyond blood glucose has been provided by post hoc analyses of the DUAL II, V and VII studies [73].
 These analyses found that participants treated with IDegLira experienced a greater decrease in mean systolic blood pressure, consistently lower or equal levels of low-density lipoprotein (LDL), and a small, but statistically significant, increase in heart rate, compared with the basal insulin comparators.
 In the DUAL II trial, no differences between treatments were seen for high-sensitivity C-reactive protein, whereas apolipoprotein B and brain natriuretic peptide were significantly lower with IDegLira compared with degludec after 26 weeks [73].

 Taken together, these data indicate that IDegLira is associated with a general improvement in CV risk markers compared with basal insulin or basal–bolus therapy [73].